agrija9/Image-Captioning-With-Attention/README.md

 ## Training model

-This implementation is closely related to the tensorflow tutorial for [image captioning] (https://github.com/tensorflow/docs/blob/master/site/en/tutorials/text/image_captioning.ipynb).
-This repository introduces separate modules to have a more scalable and organized implementation.
-The neural network model that the tutorial implements is based on the [show, attend and tell paper](https://arxiv.org/abs/1502.03044) by Bengio et. al (2015).
+This implementation is closely related to the tensorflow tutorial for [image captioning](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/text/image_captioning.ipynb).

+This repository extends the tutorial by having separate script modules, this helps keeping a more maintainable and organized implementation.
+The neural network model implemented here is based on the [Show, attend and tell paper](https://arxiv.org/abs/1502.03044) by Bengio et. al (2015).

+The general procedure for data processing and training is as follows:

+ * test

 ## Retrieve results and model parameters from cluster to local PC